Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

-Our first main theorem in this paper is a proof of these group and semi-Lie arithmetic transfer conjectures for $p>2$ under mild assumptions, which gives the first known example of arithmetic transfers in arbitrary higher dimension $\geq 4$.
+Our first main theorem in this paper is a proof of these group and semi-Lie arithmetic transfer conjectures (under a mild assumption on $F_0$) in arbitrary higher dimension.

 \begin{theorem} Assume $F_0$ is unramified over $\BQ_p$ (e.g. $F_0=\BQ_p$) if $0< t< n$.
-Then the above semi-Lie (resp. group) version arithmetic transfer identities hold for any vertex lattice $L$ (resp. any orthogonal decomposition $L=L^\flat \oplus O_Fe$). \end{theorem}
+Then the above semi-Lie (resp. group) version arithmetic transfer conjecture (\ref{Mainconj: semiLie}) (resp. \ref{Mainconj: gp})hold for any vertex lattice $L$ (resp. any orthogonal decomposition $L=L^\flat \oplus O_Fe$). \end{theorem}

-In particular, we prove the AFL over any $p$-adic field $F_0$ for $p>2$ including small primes which is not covered by \cite{AFL2021, AFL}.
-The proof is based on a local-global method and double induction, using new modularity results of \emph{arithmetic theta series} at maximal parahoric levels proved in this paper.
+In particular, we prove the AFL over any $p$-adic field $F_0$ for $p>2$, including small primes which is not covered by the previous works of Wei Zhang and Mihatsch--Zhang \cite{AFL2021, AFL}.
+The proof is based on a local-global method and double induction, using new modularity results of \emph{arithmetic theta series} at maximal parahoric levels that we now discuss.